Migrating to GraphqL from REST

 Storefront API IDs

-The Storefront API is also queried using GraphQL, and uses its own separate IDs.
+The Storefront API is also queried using GraphQL, and it uses its own separate IDs.

 The GraphQL Admin API provides the

-storefrontId field which enables you to get that object's Storefront API ID.
+storefrontId field, which you can use to get that object's Storefront API ID.

 The following example shows how to request the